codershubinc/Blitz/docs/MAIN.md

 # 🚀 Main Application Documentation

 <Callout type="info">
-  `main.go` is the entry point of the Blitz server application.
+  `main.go` is the entry point of the Quazaar server application.
 It initializes the HTTP server, sets up routes, and starts the media poller goroutine.
 </Callout>